 - pregnant (or have had a baby in the previous 12 months)

-- an inpatient receiving care in an NHS hospital
+- an inpatient receiving care in a National Health Service (NHS) hospital

 This list is not exhaustive; free prescriptions may also be available if you have certain specified medical conditions or a continuing physical disability.
 If you think this may apply to you, you should ask your GP who will be able to provide you with advice.